 Ad agencies work more on the specific short-term goal of sales per impressions.
 PR is all about creating a unique presentation to increase credibility and attract new business over time.
 It is meant to attract opportunities.
 Being positioned into the media conversation to provide your content is the focus in PR.
 How that affects business specifically is not the responsibility of most publicists.
 It is always a potential benefit and long-term goal, as great content will often attract opportunities, but PR is not a direct strategy for sales, any more than buying a great suit guarantees you will get the job.

-Media are looking for newsworthy and timely content in general.
+Media are looking for newsworthy, research based and timely content.
 Providing news tie-ins and consistent research backed strategies is crucial to landing major media placement.
 Time and again clients fail to provide that and then become angry at a publicist for not securing the media and ultimately, sales, they seek.

 Online PR is often most effective, as SEO builds over time based on people clicking on and sharing the article.
 Your goal needs to be focused on exposure and building a solid platform you can leverage ongoing, rather than expecting a placement or even several placements to turn your business inside out with results.